The 2026 Pegasus Photography Retreat

 What is the location like?

 Lockwood is a remote California Coastal Valley where wild boars and ground squirrels live abundantly and you'll hear the coyotes at night!
-There is an Army base (Fort Hunter Ligget) in the vicinity, which adds an occasional plane to otherwise very quiet region.
+There is an Army base (Fort Hunter Ligget) in the vicinity, which adds an occasional plane (or explosives/firearms sounds in the distance) to an otherwise very quiet region.
 Lockwood has one general store, but there are no restaurants.
 You'll see mostly large ranches, horses, cattle, or crops.
 The terrain is fairly flat land with surrounding hills.
 The ranch itself is a large gradually sloping property with fenced sections and a natural spring that feeds two water holes.
 This region is naturally dry with sage brush and sparse trees being the native landscape.
 The photos below will give you a sense of what it looks like at the ranch.

 What are the accommodations?